5.3. GPU and CUDA Boundaries

 IEEE32ExecandFP32semantics defined in Lean.

-Keeping those three layers separate prevents a common mistake: treating "the CUDA demo trained" as "the CUDA implementation has been verified."
+Keeping those three layers separate prevents a common mistake: treating "the CUDA example trained" as "the CUDA implementation has been verified."

 The CUDA backend is a float32 backend.
 Native buffers store C/CUDA float, and the Lean